xrzhuang/workshop-ws-05-07-testing/README.md

 `💻 yarn add mocha chai`

 🚀 Let's add a line in our `package.json` file to make sure that we can easily run the tests using Mocha.
-So go to `package.json` and add the line `"testit": "mocha --require @babel/register"` under `"scripts"` section.
+So go to `package.json` and add the line `"testit": "mocha --require @babel/register"` inside of the `"scripts"` section.
 Oh yeah, you're also going to want to `yarn add @babel/register`.

-🚀 Now, create a `src/test/Api.test.js` file.
+🚀 Now, create the directory `src/test`, where we will be keeping our test files, and create file `src/test/Api.test.js` inside of that.
 We are going to be testing the calls to the youtube-api to make sure that it working as expected.

 NOTE: It can be a good practice in the development of your final projects,